 Admissions for September 2024 is via Rochdale Borough Council at Apply for a secondary school place (rochdale.gov.uk)

-The closing date for all applications is Monday 31 October 2023 in the year prior to starting secondary school.
+The closing date for all applications is Tuesday 31 October 2023

 For further information about our admissions arrangement for Yr.
 7 entry in September 2024/25 please see the full Admissions Policy: